 Principal reduction is generally reserved to circumstances that involve government assistance to the lender and a secondary benefit to the borrower.
 Principal reduction rarely if ever saves homeowners in trouble.

-Most modifications do not come in the form of principal reduction of troubled residential mortgages and an insistence on this type of relief by the borrower is likely to undermine the entire mortgage modification process.
+Most modifications do not come in the form of principal reduction to troubled residential mortgages and an insistence on this type of relief by the borrower is likely to undermine the entire mortgage modification process.